simondlevy/MulticopterSim/Extras/matlab/README.md

 of the repository onto your desktop, rename it <b>FlightModule</b>, and drag the
 <b>FlightModule</b> folder into the <b>MulticopterSim/Source</b> folder.

-3. In your Matlab preferences directory, add to or modify a file <b>javaclasspath.txt</b> to contain the line
+3. In your Matlab preferences directory, add to or modify a file <b>javaclasspath.txt</b> to contain the line:

 ```C:\Users\<USERNAME>\Documents\Unreal Projects\MulticopterSim\Extras\matlab\multicopter.jar```